opnfv/functest/docs/testing/developer/devguide/index.rst

    +---------------------+---------+---------+---------+---------+
    | copper              |    X    |         |         |    X    |
    +---------------------+---------+---------+---------+---------+
+   src: colorado (see release note for the last matrix version)

   All the testcases listed in the table are runnable on os-odl_l2-nofeature scenarios.